 Studies show a ketogenic diet can slow and even reverse symptoms of memory loss and cognitive impairment throughout all the dementia stages.
 You might be asking, “What is a ketogenic diet?”
 A ketogenic diet is a high-fat, adequate-protein, and low-carbohydrate diet that produces ketones – compounds the body can use to produce energy.
 Ketones have been shown in studies to be neuroprotective, meaning they “defend” your brain from degenerating.
+In short, a ketogenic diet is a great way to reverse dementia naturally.

 Download this expert FREE guide, Dementia Symptoms, Stages, and Treatment: Vascular dementia, Lewy body dementia, Alzheimer’s disease, and how to improve memory.